 He came up with 3 more recipes and marketed this new "collection" by identifying each variety with a local Seattle neighborhood, park or landmark.
 This seemed to catch the fancy of many new customers.
 Now came the time to start hiring employees.
 With many new accounts carrying his product line, David had to spend more time selling cookies and running a company and less time baking and delivering.

 "Hiring the first employee was a little scary, but I knew I couldn’t keep doing it all myself and continue to grow.
 Fortunately, I’ve turned out to be a pretty good judge of who to hire and how to train them effectively."

 Over the years since then, Cougar Mountain Baking Company’s revenues have increased almost every year.
-There are now 11 regular cookie varieties as well as many more that rotate in as the company's "Seasonal Variety" and the very popular, "Flavor of the Month".
+There are now 11 regular cookie varieties as well as many more that rotate in as the company's "Seasonal Variety" and the very popular, "Flavor of the Moment".
 Cougar Mountain is now based near the Magnolia Fisherman's Terminal area of Seattle...just a short walk from the famous Hiram S. Chittenden Locks.
 Their 6,000 sq ft. building is recently renovated with state-of-the-art equipment.
 With lots of untapped capacity, they are poised to become a regional, and some day, national, premium cookie company.

 David says he paid back the loan to his Dad after a few years in business.
 So, is Dad still skeptical?